-10) Prior and related legislation:

-- a) AB 1138 (Zbur), of 2025, makes numerous changes to the Film and Television Tax Credit 4.0 program.
+- 7) Double-referral.
+Should this bill pass out of this committee, it will be re-referred to the Assembly Committee on Revenue and Taxation. - 8) Amendments and policy considerations.
+Due to the extensive amendments that the author's office has negotiated in partnership with studios and the entertainment unions, this analysis reflects the language of the bill as it is proposed to be amended.
+Due to timing constraints, the amendments will be processed by the Assembly Committee on Revenue and Taxation.
+The committee will continue to monitor changes to the bill as it moves through the legislative process, and hopes to see additional changes that will enhance the ways that the film tax credit can provide extended benefits to areas outside of the Los Angeles area. - 9) Prior and related legislation: - a) AB 1377 (McKinnor), of 2025, for Film and Television Tax Credit 4.0, would remove the good faith effort standard if a qualified taxpayer chooses to submit a diversity workplan, and requires CFC to determine whether the diversity goals in the workplan were met.
 The bill is currently in the Assembly Committee of Arts, Entertainment, Sports, and Tourism. - b) SB 630 (Allen), of 2025, makes numerous changes to the Film and Television Tax Credit 4.0 program in a similar manner to AB 1138 (Zbur).
 The bill is currently in the Senate Revenue and Taxation Committee. - c) SB 132 (Senate Committee on Budget and Fiscal Review), Chapter 56, Statutes of 2023, extended the authority for CFC to allocate, and for qualified taxpayers to claim, the Film and Television Tax Credit for an additional five years, starting in 2025-26, authorized at \$330 million per year, and makes the credit.
 In addition, this bill made various changes to the current version of the credit (Film and Television Credit 3.0) and the California Soundstage Filming Tax Credit and includes set safety provisions. - d) SB 144 (Portantino), Chapter 114, Statutes of 2021, made changes to the Film and Television Credit 3.0, including allocating an additional \$90 million in the 2021-22 and 2022-23 fiscal years, and established a new credit for productions filmed at certified studio construction projects. - e) SB 871 (Senate Committee on Budget and Fiscal Review), Chapter 54, Statutes of 2018, enacts Film and TV Tax Credit 3.0 from July 1, 2020 to July 1, 2025. - f) AB 1839 (Gatto), Chapter 413, Statutes of 2014, increased the annual amount of tax credits available for film and television productions, from \$100 million to \$330 million per year, and extended the program for five more years.
-It also broadened the eligibility criteria to include big-budget feature films, network television shows, and pilots, which had previously been excluded.

-- g) AB 2026 (Fuentes) Chapter 841, Statutes of 2012, extended the film production tax credit program for two years, until 2017 - h) AB 1069 (Fuentes), Chapter 731, Statutes of 2011, extended the film production tax credit program for one year, until 2015. - i) ABX3 15 (Krekorian), Chapter 10, Statutes of the 2009-10 Third Extraordinary Session, established a five-year \$500M tax credit for qualified expenditures on qualified productions.
-Limited allocations to \$100M/year.
+It also broadened the eligibility criteria to include big-budget feature films, network television shows, and pilots, which had previously been excluded. - g) AB 2026 (Fuentes) Chapter 841, Statutes of 2012, extended the film production tax credit program for two years, until 2017 - h) AB 1069 (Fuentes), Chapter 731, Statutes of 2011, extended the film production tax credit program for one year, until 2015.